Case Details

 The Set Trap

 The morning of January 6, 2023, began with what amounted to a strategic admission of bad faith by Adam.
-Faced with the immediate prospect of testifying under oath regarding the “reconstruction” of a document he had long admitted was irreproducible, Adam attempted to abort the hearing before it commenced and contacted Attorney Vesely, suddenly proposing mediation to co-create a new MSA.
+Faced with the immediate prospect of testifying under oath regarding the “reconstruction” of a document he had long admitted was irreproducible, Adam attempted to abort the hearing before it commenced.
+He contacted Attorney Vesely with a sudden, contradictory proposal: to abandon the “reconstruction” process and pursue mediation to co-create a new MSA.

 Upon receiving this outreach, Attorney Vesely contacted Judge Keberlein’s chambers and spoke with Missy Woldt, the judge’s judicial assistant.
-Attorney Vesely informed her of the parties’ mutual agreement to pursue mediation and requested an adjournment of the hearing.
+Attorney Vesely informed her of our mutual agreement to pursue mediation and requested an immediate adjournment of the hearing.

-After conferring with Judge Keberlein, Missy relayed the court’s refusal of our joint request for mediation.
+After conferring with Judge Keberlein, however, Missy relayed the court’s refusal of our joint request for mediation.
 Acting as the operational conduit for the judge’s directive, she commanded us to appear for the hearing.
-This refusal was a critical turning point; by facilitating the blockage of our return to a lawful meeting of the minds, Missy ensured that the court-sanctioned fiction would proceed.
+This refusal was a critical turning point; by blocking a return to a lawful meeting of the minds, the court ensured that its sanctioned fiction would proceed.
 This administrative enforcement of an extra-judicial command deprived me of the opportunity to settle my affairs through a truthful, statutory process—forcing us instead into a fabricated “reconstruction” hearing that had no basis in Wisconsin law.

 The Author of a State-Sanctioned Fiction

-Under Judge Keberlein’s direction, Adam was sworn in to “reconstruct” the lost MSA from “memory”—a memory that had only recently and miraculously returned.
-Adam complied and submitted to Judge Keberlein an edited, self-serving draft.
-However, when I was ordered to perform the same “reconstruction” fiction, I refused to participate in the fabrication.
+Under Judge Keberlein’s direction, Adam was sworn in to “reconstruct” the lost MSA from a memory that had only recently—and conveniently—returned.
+Adam complied, submitting an edited, self-serving draft.
+However, when ordered to perform the same “reconstruction” fiction, I refused to participate in the fabrication.
 I reasserted that I could not, consistent with my oath and the penalty of perjury, attest to terms I did not agree to and could not recall.
-Attorney Vesely immediately intervened, highlighting the inherent illegality of forcing a party to testify to a known impossibility:
+Attorney Vesely immediately intervened, highlighting the inherent absurdity of forcing a party to testify to a known impossibility:

 “Both parties in the record of this case have stated they don’t recall [the terms of the lost MSA], including Mr. Fitzgibbon… They both said that they didn’t recall, [FCC Bermingham] ordered them to reconfigure [a new MSA]… It’s an impossible task to try to reconstruct what happened… I think, on the credibility of both parties, they said they don’t recall.
 And that’s part of the record in this case from both parties.
 And, you know, I don’t know how we can, at this juncture, force terms on them when they both have said earlier they don’t recall… How do you reconstruct it and say with any degree of certainty these are the terms, but yet I didn’t recall them earlier without perjuring yourself?”